Handicap

 Winning the Competition

-The competition is run monthly over the course of the year and the winner is the one with the highest number of points at the end, with the best nine scores taken from the twelve races.
+The competition is run monthly over the course of the year and the winner is the one with the highest number of points at the end, with the best seven scores taken from the ten races.
 In order to do this, one needs to improve consistently through the year, i.e. to keep beating one’s mark, which requires improvements in performance but also the commitment to keep running the races!
 In fact often the winner of the competition overall may have won very few of the year’s races (or even none at all) – steady improvement and commitment to running as many months as possible is usually the winning strategy!
 Because the winner each month is the one who beats their mark by the greatest absolute margin, i.e. the most seconds, it’s actually a little easier to achieve for slower runners.
 This is because if two improving runners make similar relative gains, say for example they both get 1% faster, then a runner whose mark is 20 minutes will beat it by 12 seconds, whereas a runner whose mark is 30 minutes will beat it by 18 seconds.

 Online registration